jackyko8/magico/README.md

 ## JSONPath notation

-There are times when the attribute to access is programmatically formulated as a [JSONPath](https://github.com/json-path/JsonPath), like "$.e[0].f".
+There are times when the attribute to access is programmatically formulated as a [JSONPath](https://github.com/json-path/JsonPath), such as "$.e[0].f".
 In this case, you may use the JSONPath as a subscript to the `MagicO` object, as in the following example:

 ```python
 print(my_magic) # Original data
 # Output: {"a": 1, "b": {"c": 3, "d": 4}, "e": [{"f": 6}, "xyz"]}

 print(my_magic["$.e[0].f"])
 # Output: 6

 # The root element of the JSONPath can be omitted
 print(my_magic["e[0].f"])
 # Output: 6